-This is an exclusive to Vedic Management Center by U. Mahesh Prabhu
+This article is exclusive to Vedic Management Center by U. Mahesh Prabhu

-Wealth is defined in modern English as “an abundance of valuable possessions or money” or “a plentiful supply of a particular desirable thing.”
-Father of Capitalism – Adam Smith – in his book “The Wealth of Nations”, described wealth as “the annual produce of the land and labour of the society”.
+Modern English dictionary defines wealth as “an abundance of valuable possessions or money” or “a plentiful supply of a particularly desirable thing.”
+Father of Capitalism – Adam Smith – in his book “The Wealth of Nations,” described wealth as “the annual produce of the land and labor of the society.”
 This “produce” is “that which satisfies human needs and wants of utility.”
 In popular usage, wealth is understood as an abundance of items of transactional value.
-Unfortunately, in today’s world wealth has become synonymous with money and property.
-This is the primary reason why a large part of populace suffers unnecessary poverty and the rich often become corrupt.
+Unfortunately, in today’s world wealth has become synonymous with money and property; the reason why a large part of populace suffers poverty and the rich become corrupt.

-Vedic philosophy has a phenomenal understanding about the real meaning of “wealth” and abundance in life.
-They call it Lakshmi.
-She is not simply the “Goddess” who is depicted in temples across the country.
-Although the image of the Goddess was certainly inspired by this science, Lakshmi in true sense is the Vedic science of wealth that enables people to understand, attain and sustain abundance and prosperity, at both outer and inner levels of life.
+Vedic philosophy has a unique understanding of “wealth” which it refers to as Lakshmi.
+Lakshmi is not simply the “Goddess” depicted in temples across the country.
+Although this science certainly inspired the image of the Goddess, Lakshmi in the real sense is the Vedic science of wealth that enables people to understand, attain and sustain abundance and prosperity, at both outer and inner levels of life.

-The word Lakshmi is derived from the Sanskrit terms: lakṣ and lakṣa – meaning respectively “to perceive, observe, know, understand” and “goal, aim, objective”.
-The word Lakshmi can be best understood as knowing and understanding one’s goal.
-Lakshmi finds mention in Rig Veda only once but the related term Sri is common for wealth and abundance.
+The word Lakshmi is derived from the Sanskrit terms: lakṣ and lakṣa – meaning respectively “to perceive, observe, know, understand” and “goal, aim, objective.”
+The word Lakshmi can be better understood as knowing and following one’s goal.
+Lakshmi finds mention in Rig Veda only once, but the related term Sri is common for wealth and abundance.
 In Yajur Veda and Atharva Veda, Lakshmi becomes a complex concept with plural manifestations.

-Lakshmi, or wealth, is best understood in her 8 forms, namely:
+Lakshmi, or wealth, is best understood in her eight forms, namely:

 - Adi Lakshmi (Primary wealth): No matter how, where and when you are born you have some wealth and resources with you.
-Primarily this is your health, family, culture and education.
+Primarily this is your health, family, culture, and education.
 Vedic teachings say that you must first be aware of what you have, then understand how to build on it for further wealth.
-If you do not understand what you already have – you will never understand what you need to get or how to achieve it We often find that people who complain, cry and curse their “fate” remain losers in life.
-Those who work without complaints or qualms, on the other hand, make great strides and go far, regardless of the poor circumstances they may have come form.
+If you do not know what you already have – you will never understand what you need to get or how to achieve it We often find that people who complain, cry and curse their “fate” remain losers in life.
+Those who work without complaints or doubts, on the other hand, make great strides and go far, regardless of the unfortunate circumstances they may have to face.
 Adi means first, so the first step for wealth is to understand yourself, then the people and things immediately around you.

-- Dhanya Lakshmi (Wealth of Grains): With money you can buy the necessary food to give you physical strength and vitality for greater efforts in life.
+- Dhanya Lakshmi (Wealth of Grains): With the money, you can buy the necessary food to give you physical strength and vitality for more significant efforts in life.

-- Veera Lakshmi (Wealth of Courage): With your body strong and knowledge and money by your side, to attain greater abundance in life you must have courage and be willing to exert yourself.
-It takes great courage to attain something that people around you consider you are incapable of achieving.
-By having knowledge, food and money with you already, you are in a better position to attain the wealth of courage.
+- Veera Lakshmi (Wealth of Courage): With your body strong and knowledge and money by your side, to attain greater abundance in life you must have the courage and be willing to exert yourself.
+It takes great courage to achieve something that people around you consider you are incapable of achieving.
+By having knowledge, food, and money with you already, you are in a better position to attain the wealth of courage.

 - Gaja Lakshmi (wealth of power and prestige): Through the appropriate application of knowledge, money, food and courage – the wealth of power becomes accessible to you.
 This power can be social, political, intellectual or even spiritual, allowing you to influence the world for good or bad.